GRIP FAQs

 What technology do I need to attend in-person?

 • Students will want access to the syllabus while they are in class.
 This can be on a laptop or tablet.
 Optionally, students may print the syllabus for use in class.
-GRIP will provide a digital copy of the syllabus to all students with a license to print one copy for use in class.
+GRIP will provide a digital copy of the course materials to all students with a license to print one copy for use in class.
+GRIP does not provide printed course materials.

-• Participants may want a laptop or tablet for participation in the course.
+• Participants may want a laptop or tablet to participate in the course.

-• The University does have Wi-Fi connections, but students have the option to bring a hotspot in case of bandwidth
+• The University has Wi-Fi connections, but students can bring a hotspot in case of bandwidth.

 • Dropbox app or account – You do not have to pay for an account.